Our Regional Presence

 Andhra Lake Wind Farm

-Apraava Energy (formerly known as CLP India) has a strong portfolio of wind and solar projects, in addition to a supercritical coal-fired power project at Jhajjar in Haryana and a gas-fired plant at Paguthan in Gujurat.
-As of 31 December 2023, CLP’s total equity generation capacity in India stood at 1,699MW.
+Apraava Energy has a strong portfolio of wind and solar projects across India, in addition to a supercritical coal-fired power project at Jhajjar in Haryana.
+As of 31 December 2024, CLP’s total equity generation capacity in India increased to 1,974MW.
 Apraava Energy has also expanded its portfolio into the power transmission sector, including investments in interstate and intra-state transmission infrastructure in central, northeastern and northeastern India.

 In 2018, CDPQ became a strategic shareholder of the Indian business, strengthening its ability to pursue new low-carbon investment opportunities.